codeproject/CodeProject.AI-Server/README.md

 ## How to download and install CodeProject.SenseAI

-#### Supported Environments
+#### Supported Development Environments

-This is a Beta release and so support is constrained solely to Windows 10+, 64bit, using CPU acceleration.
-Future releases will include other Operating Systems as well as GPU support.
+This current release works in Visual Studio 2019+ on Windows 10+, and Visual Studio Code on Windows 10+.
+Ubuntu and macOS (both Intel and Apple Silicon).
+The current release focuses solely on CPU support, but future releases will include GPU support.

 ### Installing CodeProject.SenseAI